cjacker/opensource-toolchain-bouffalo-lab/README.md

 Above toolchain setup is also suite for [M1s_BL808_SDK](https://github.com/sipeed/M1s_BL808_SDK).

 # SDK

 ## bl_mcu_sdk

-[bl mcu sdk](https://github.com/bouffalolab/bl_mcu_sdk) is an MCU software development kit provided by the Bouffalo Lab Team, supports all the series of Bouffalo chips, include but not limited to:
+[bl mcu sdk](https://github.com/bouffalolab/bl_mcu_sdk) is a MCU software development kit provided by Bouffalo Lab, supports all the series of Bouffalo chips, include but not limited to:

 - BL602/BL604
 - BL702/BL704/BL706